Production still from The Merchant of Venice showing a central figure pointing upward while two women stand behind him on stage.

-Production dossier · debut-era work
+Production dossier · ACT debut

 The Merchant of Venice